Frequently Asked Questions (FAQs) about absentee voting:

 Do I have to be registered to vote absentee?

 Registration requirements vary from State to State.
 Most States require you to complete an absentee ballot application to start the absentee voting process.
-FVAP encourages the use of the Federal Post Card Application (FPCA) to start the absentee voting process as it is standardized for use across all States and territories and will extend your eligibility to receive a ballot for all Federal elections in which you are eligible, based on State-specific guidelines.
+FVAP encourages the use of the Federal Post Card Application (FPCA) to start the absentee voting process as it is standardized for use across all States and territories and will extend your eligibility to receive a ballot for all federal elections in which you are eligible, based on State-specific guidelines.
 The FPCA acts as both a registration and absentee ballot request form.

 Where do I send my Federal Post Card Application (FPCA)?

 Your request form must be completed, printed, signed, dated and sent directly to your election official.
 Some States allow you to fax or email your FPCA to your election office.
 Your election official is required to contact you if your form is rejected, but States differ in notifying voters of a successful application.
-We encourage you to contact your election officials to confirm that your FPCA was successfully processed.
+We encourage you to contact your election official to confirm that your FPCA was successfully processed.

-When mailing election materials to my state or territory, do I have to pay postage?
+When mailing election materials to my State or territory, do I have to pay postage?